A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Notation and framework

 Following the common assumption that $\bfE^*_k$ is a zero-mean Gaussian variable with covariance matrix $\Sigmab_k^* \in \R^{L\times L}$, it holds that

-where we denote by $\psib^*_K$ the vector of model parameters and $\Phi_L$ is the probability density function (PDF) of a Gaussian distribution of dimension $L$.
-In order to enforce the affine transformations to be local, $\Xv$ is defined as a mixture of $K$ Gaussian components as follows:
+where we denote by $\psib^*_K$ the vector of model parameters and $\Phi_L$ is the PDF of a Gaussian distribution of dimension $L$.
+In order to allow the affine transformations to be local, $\Xv$ is defined as a mixture of $K$ Gaussian components as follows: